 (If one coordinator, age 18+.
 If two coordinators, 1 person 18+ and the 2nd person 16+)

-Work time involved: 1-2 hours every day after evening ritual/events.
+Work time involved: 2 hours every day after evening ritual/events.
+Approximately 10pm to 12am.

 Kitchen Witch: One Person (Open to 18+)

-The Kitchen Witch oversees the Kitchen Meal Coordinators, the Evening Snack Coordinators, and liaisons with the F&W kitchen staff.
+The Kitchen Witch oversees the Kitchen Meal Coordinators and the Evening Snack Coordinators, and serves as a liaison to the F&W kitchen staff.
 The KW trains and supports meal coordinators and ensures smooth communication between the kitchen and meal coordinators.
 KW will be present at every meal to check in with coordinators and be available to address any issues that arise.
 The Kitchen Witch will hold a training session during the first day of camp on Saturday afternoon and facilitate the hands-on Saturday dinner set up and clean up with all meal and snack coordinators present.
 The KW will be present at every meal on the first full day of camp to continue training the meal coordinators at their respective meals.
 The KW will facilitate a mid-week meeting with all coordinators to address any issues and provide feedback.
 This role requires an experienced camper with kitchen experience, good communication skills, compassionate leadership, and attention to detail.

 Work time involved: 3-4 hours every day.